Skip to Main Content

 06

-Questions about the content?
-Please contact Tricia at [email protected].
+Questions about the content, please contact Rachel Lang Daniels ([email protected]).
 Questions about registration?
 Please contact Samantha Finkel at [email protected].

 By registering for any ESC of Central Ohio virtual or in-person events, you will be automatically subscribed to our professional development monthly email or any other emails that are relevant to your position.
 You may unsubscribe at any time.